iotexproject/dev-portal-content/blogposts/build-with-zettablock.md

 - More chains to support
     - BNB, Aptos, Near, Avalanche, etc

-Visit [ZettaBlock's site](https://www.zettablock.com/) to learn more about ZettaBlock and get early access to this incredible product.
+Visit [ZettaBlock's site](https://www.zettablock.com/) to learn more and get early access to all the great services that come with it.